 3 – Make School Count

 You are entering your high school years.
 You have no choice but to be there, so make it count.
-With regard to studying, these years set the tone and tempo for your college and graduate years.
+These years set the tone and tempo for your college and graduate years.
 High school, is relatively easy.
 There is no reason not to get an “A” in every class.
 Focus on developing good study habits.
-Use every “scrap” of time during school hours to get homework done and always finish homework before engaging in leisure activities such as TV watching or game playing.
-Finishing at the top of your class will ensure you have the option to attend a “brand name” College if you wish.
+Use every scrap of time during school hours to get homework done and always finish homework before engaging in leisure activities such as TV watching or game playing.
+Finishing at the top of your class will ensure you have the option to attend a “brand name” college if you wish.

 4 – Respect the Relationship Between Mind and Body